-A new research published online in Stroke, a journal of the American Heart Association reveals that blocked arteries are one of the main factors that increase the risk of stroke.
-The study shows that the measure of heart artery blockage mainly the coronary artery calcification (CAC) can assess the incidence of stroke attacks.
+A new research published online in Stroke, a journal of American Heart Association reveals that blocked arteries are one of the main factors that increase the risk of stroke.
+Study shows that the measure of heart artery blockage mainly the coronary artery calcification (CAC) can assess the incidence of stroke attacks.

 Researchers concluded that the CAC measures were very useful in predicting stroke in patients less than 65 years of age, and the measures accurately predicted the stroke regardless of other risk factors like atrial fibrillation in both male and female patients.
 However, the researchers suggest that CAC levels and other factors like atrial fibrillation should also be considered in assessing the patients’ risk of stroke.